psychoinformatics-de/cbbs-imaging-docs/content/pages/datamanagement/demo.rst

   % cp ../events.tsv acq2/
   % datalad rev-save -m "Added stimulation protocol for acquisition 2"

+Please note, that the choice where exactly to put such a file within an acquisition directory is entirely up to you. datalad-hirni doesn't expect any particular structure within an acquisition.
+As long as the specification files are correctly referencing the locations of the data, everything is fine.
 Now, for a later conversion there is no general conversion rule for tsv files.
 We need to tell the system what it is supposed to do with that file (if anything) on conversion.
 For that, we add a specification for that file using `hirni-spec4anything`.
 This command allows to add (or replace) a specification for arbitrary things.
 By default it will generate a specification that already "inherits" everything, that is unambiguously uniform in the existing specifications of that acquisition.
 That means, if our automatically created specification for the functional DICOMs managed to derive all required BIDS terms (in this case it's about "subject", "task" and "run") and their values for the dicomseries, `spec4anything` will use that as well for the new specification (except we overrule this).